jxxcarlson/elm-blackbox/README.md

 # Making elm-bb work for you

-To make `elm-bb` work for you, write  module that exposes a `transform` function as above, and also a string `helpText`.
+To make `elm-bb` work for you, write  a module that exposes a `transform` function as above, and also a string `helpText`.
 Then import your module as `Blackbox`.